devptyagi/BookHub-Android/README.md

 # BookHub-Android

-This was my first Android Project that I made as a part of Internshala Training Android Course.
 An app that displays a list of books with their descriptions.
+Uses SQLite database to store the list of favorite books.

 ## GIF
 <img src="bookHub.gif" width="300"/>